CipherIQ/docs-portal/docs/crypto-tracer/15-support.md

 # Support and Resources

-This section provides information about getting help, contributing, and additional resources for crypto-tracer.
+This section provides information about getting help, contributing, and additional resources for **crypto-tracer**.

 ## Documentation